What is Buyer Readiness Score?

 Worked Example

-A first-time buyer with a £20,000 deposit, good credit score, and stable income assesses their readiness to purchase a £250,000 property.
+A first-time buyer with a $30,000 down payment, good credit score, and stable W-2 income assesses their readiness to purchase a $350,000 home.

-- Survey awareness: Understands need but not types (4/10)
+- Inspection awareness: Understands need but not scope (4/10)

-📌 Total readiness score: 48/100 — not yet ready to make offers.
-Priority actions: obtain a mortgage in principle immediately, appoint a solicitor, and increase the additional costs fund to £5,000-8,000.
+📌 Total readiness score: 48/100, not yet ready to make offers.
+Priority actions: obtain full mortgage pre-approval (not just pre-qualification) from a lender, shop homeowners insurance early (especially important in FL, TX, CA wildfire/hurricane zones), and increase closing costs reserve to $10,000-15,000.

 Why This Matters